igormiguell/KernelSU/website/docs/guide/app-profile.md

 Linux systems have two concepts: users and groups.
 Each user has a user ID (UID), and a user can belong to multiple groups, each with its own group ID (GID).
 These IDs are used to identify users in the system and determine which system resources they can access.

-Users with a UID 0 are known as root users, and groups with a GID 0 are known as root groups.
+Users with a UID of 0 are known as root users, and groups with a GID of 0 are known as root groups.
 The root user group generally has the highest system privileges.

-In Android, each app functions as a separate user (except in cases of shared UIDs) with a unique UID.
-For example, `0` represents the root user, `1000` represents `system`, `2000` corresponds to the ADB shell, and UIDs ranging from `10000` to `19999` represent ordinary apps.
+In the case of the Android system, each app functions as a separate user (except in cases of shared UIDs) with a unique UID.
+For example, `0` represents the root user, `1000` represents `system`, `2000` represents the ADB shell, and UIDs ranging from `10000` to `19999` represent ordinary apps.

 :::info
-Here, the mentioned UID isn't the same as the concept of multiple users or work profiles in the Android system.
+Here, the UID mentioned isn't the same as the concept of multiple users or work profiles in the Android system.
 Work profiles are actually implemented by partitioning the UID range.
 For example, 10000-19999 represents the main user, while 110000-119999 represents a work profile.
 Each ordinary app among them has its own unique UID.
 :::

 Each app can have several groups, with the GID representing the primary group, which usually matches the UID.
 Other groups are known as supplementary groups.
 Certain permissions are controlled through groups, such as network access permissions or Bluetooth access.